ryanamcgill/academic-kickstart/content/authors/admin/_index.md

 Hello!
 I am currently searching for Ph.D. positions in Electrical Engineering starting in Fall 2020.
 Right now I am pursuing my B.E. in Computer Engineering at Auburn University where I work as an undergraduate research assistant for Dr. Mark Adams in the STORM Lab.

 While at Auburn, I have been able to assist on many projects ranging from environmental probes to radar vulnerability testing.
-I am interested in studying microfabrication, quantum computing, and photonics.
+I am interested in studying microelectronics, quantum electronics, and photonics.

 This summer I am in Boston as a research intern at MIT Lincoln Laboratory.
 Here I'm analyzing the impact of large wind farms on air surveillance radar as a project from the Department of Defense.
 Outside of the lab I enjoy exploring the Boston area, specifically going to nearby beaches and trying as many restaurants as I can!